Washington state prisoners are getting vaccinated for COVID-19 amid an outbreak

 So far, 1,410 prisoners at Airway Heights have tested positive for COVID-19.

 The Department of Corrections made the announcement Monday evening as part of new coronavirus infection case reporting guidelines that will be made public each day.
-Conditions inside the prisons has come under criticism and scrutiny as the coronavirus swept through the inmate population.
+Conditions inside the prison have come under criticism and scrutiny as the coronavirus swept through the inmate population.

 In all, Washington state prison officials reported that 2,595 prisoners have COVID-19 and another 1,677 prisoners have recovered from the illness.